ComputationalThermodynamics/MAGEMin/README.md

 ## Documentation

-- Full support to install and use MAGEMin is available here: https://computationalthermodynamics.github.io/MAGEMin/index.html
+- Full support on how install and use MAGEMin routines and GUI is provided here: https://computationalthermodynamics.github.io/MAGEMin

 ## Contributing
 You are very welcome to request new features and point out bugs by opening an issue.
 You can also help by adding features and creating a pull request.